 Uses and Activities Developments a range of social, cultural or recreational purposes.
 Casual or informal recreation Meetings (including for social, recreational, educational or cultural purposes) Concerts, including all musical genres Performances (including film and stage) Exhibitions Fairs and parades Leisure or training classes Entertainment facilities Providing multi-purpose buildings for a range of mixed-use options including indoor sports and community use venues Specialised community uses such as: functions workshops childcare (for example, before and after school care, vacation care) designated group use (e.g., scout and girl guide use) Educational centres, including information and resource centres.
-Small scale commercial uses compatible with the location and use of the land Storage ancillary to sporting and recreational uses, community events or gatherings, and public meetings Provision of amenities to facilitate use and enjoyment of the 'community land' including seating, change rooms, toilets, storage, first aid areas Heritage and cultural interpretation, e.g., signs Equipment sales/hire areas Meeting rooms/staff areas Amenities to facilitate the safe use and enjoyment of the park, for example picnic tables, BBQs, sheltered seating areas Café or refreshment areas (kiosks) including external seating Lighting, paved areas, hard and soft landscaped areas Advertising structures and signage (such as A-frames and banners) that: Relate to approved uses/activities Are discreet and temporary Are approved by the Council Water-saving initiatives such as solar lights and solar panels Locational, directional and regulatory signage Development for the purposes of social, community, cultural and recreational activities, such as aquatic centres, mixed use indoor sports and community use venues, show facilities, community use facilities Provision of buildings or other amenity areas to facilitate use and enjoyment by the community Development includes: Provision of buildings or other amenity areas to facilitate use and enjoyment by the community Development (such as within buildings) to address the needs of a particular group (for example, a stage)
+Small scale commercial uses compatible with the location and use of the land Storage ancillary to sporting and recreational uses, community events or gatherings, and public meetings Provision of amenities to facilitate use and enjoyment of the 'community land' including seating, change rooms, toilets, storage, first aid areas Heritage and cultural interpretation, e.g., signs Equipment sales/hire areas Meeting rooms/staff areas Amenities to facilitate the safe use and enjoyment of the park, for example picnic tables, BBQs, sheltered seating areas Café or refreshment areas (kiosks) including external seating Lighting, paved areas, hard and soft landscaped areas Advertising structures and signage (such as A-frames and banners) that: Relate to approved uses/activities Are discreet and temporary Are approved by the Council Water-saving initiatives such as solar lights and solar panels Locational, directional and regulatory signage Development for the purposes of social, community, cultural and recreational activities, such as aquatic centres, mixed use indoor sports and community use venues, show facilities, community use facilities Development includes: Provision of buildings or other amenity areas to facilitate use and enjoyment for example, a stage) Environmental initiatives such as return and earn bottle recycling facility Council storage area